Frequently Asked Questions (FAQ)

 ●If the seat reserved for Persons with Disabilities remains unfilled due to the non-availability of eligible PwD candidates(s) under the respective category, the same shall be offered to the candidates of the respective category from which horizontal reservation has been provided.

-- Does the PGIP-MA/LLM Degree in Insolvency provide placement opportunities?
+- Does the programme provide placement opportunities?